 The PARS technique utilizes a small horizontal incision (typically 2-3 cm), which generally heals with much less visible scarring than the 10-15 cm vertical incision required for traditional open repairs.
 This approach is designed to be more cosmetically appealing and less prone to wound healing issues.

-If you have suffered an Achilles rupture, timing is critical.
-Contact us today to discuss your minimally invasive repair options.
+If you have suffered an Achilles rupture, timing is critical — schedule a consultation to discuss your minimally invasive repair options.
+No referral required.